glecaro/E23a_R_project/README.md

 - The R functions that we used and that have not appeared in any Math 23 lecture script can be found in the set up section and throughout the script.

-2.3 Uses a random-number function and a for loop:\newline
+2.3 Uses a random-number function and a for loop:
 - We used random sampling without replacement in the first part, and nested for loops throughout the script.